Luxembourg railway station

 Luxembourg railway station (Gare Lëtzebuerg /lb/, Gare de Luxembourg, Bahnhof Luxemburg) is the main railway station serving Luxembourg City, in southern Luxembourg.
 It is operated by Chemins de Fer Luxembourgeois, the state-owned railway company.
-As of 2022, the station was used by 52,000 passengers every weekday, making it by far the busiest in the country.
+In 2022, the station was used by 52,000 passengers every weekday, making it by far the busiest in the country.

 It is the hub of Luxembourg's domestic railway network, serving as a point of call on all of Luxembourg's railway lines.
 It also functions as the country's international railway hub, with services to the surrounding countries: Belgium, France, and Germany.
-Since June 2007, the LGV Est connects the station to the French TGV network.
+Since June 2007, the LGV Est has connected the station to the French TGV network.

 The station is located 2 km south of the city centre (Ville Haute), to the south of the River Pétrusse.
-The station gives its name to Gare, one of the Quarters of Luxembourg City.
+The station gives its name to Gare, one of the Districts of Luxembourg City.

 The railway station serves as the central hub for all modes of transport within Luxembourg, with a tram stop and a bus hub for buses operated by the City of Luxembourg and buses of the RGTR network.